anhem/test-populator/README.md

 **Problem:**

-When writing unit tests in particular you may not be interested in what data an object has, you just want to make use of an object of that type.
+When writing tests, you may not be interested in what data an object has.
+You just want to make use of an object of that type with some or all fields populated.
-Creating a lot of objects manually is time-consuming and gives you more code to maintain.
+Creating a lot of objects manually is time-consuming and gives you additional code to maintain.

 The same goes for mocking objects.
-It works, but can also result in a huge and complicated mocking setup that needs to be maintained.
+It works, but can also result in a huge and complicated mocking setup that also needs to be maintained.

 **Solution:**